ahmad09hassan/amanah-legals/README.md

 | Contact | Lead form + direct booking path |

 Keep every claim defensible.
-The guarantee ("if the first deliverable isn't attorney-ready, you don't pay") is a real business commitment ‚Äî don't ship copy the firm can't honor.
+The guarantee ("if the first deliverable isn't attorney-ready, you don't pay") is a real business commitment - don't ship copy the firm can't honor.